paperlesspaper/paperlesspaper-hardware/README.md

 Here you will find the source files of our PCB design and hardware CAD files used for the [paperlesspaper](https://paperlesspaper.de/en) ePaper photo frame.

+### What you need

+Software:

+- Autodesk Fusion 360

+Manufacture:

+- 3D printer (for battery holder and for fixtures/carriers)
+- laser cutter (or CNC) for back panel of the photo frame

+Hardware (suggested):

+- Standard picture-frame with turn buttons or spring clips

 ### Files

 #### paper7-inside.f3z